KeerthanaDasharatha/Mobile-Apps-Analysis/README.md

 **Top-rated apps in a each category**

+Most popular rated app : The VR Roller Coaster and Mannequin Challenge are the most popular apps, each with 2 app_counts."

+## **Number of Apps per Genre** ##

  Total number of genres available: 23
 According to number apps More than half (3862) of the apps belong to the Games genre, followed by Entertainment (353) and Education (453)

-## **Number of Apps per Genre** ##

-Most popular genre: Games is the most popular genre with 3862 apps, followed by Entertainment with 535 apps

-Distribution: The number of apps varies greatly across genres, with Games having significantly more apps than most other genres

-Less popular genres: Some genres have relatively few apps, such as Catalogs with only 10 apps

-Potential for further analysis: This data could be used to further analyze app trends, user preferences, and market saturation in different genres.

  **total user rating count of apps by genre?**
+ The most popular user rate  categories on mobile app store are Games,Social Networking, Photo & Video ,with Games being the most dominant category

- **top-rated apps in a specific category**
+ **Get top-rated apps in a specific category** According to users, they gave each game a rating of 5.

  **the average user rating of apps across all categories and by genre?**

+ **Top rated genre** : Productivity has the highest average rating with (4.01),followed closely by Music with an average rating of (3.98)
+ Photo & Video and Business genres also exbits strong user ratings, averaging around 3.80 and 3.75,respectively

  **the count and percentage of free and paid apps for all categories?**

  There are more free apps (56.36 %) compared to paid apps (43.64 %)